 Our team specializes in helping patients across the state of Arkansas obtain their medical marijuana cards.
 At our current clinic locations and via telemedicine, our doctors are here to help you through the process.
 Give us a call, or send us a message, if you’d like to find out more information about how you can get your medical marijuana card in Arkansas.

 We can’t guarantee approval for anyone, as the doctor is the only person that makes the determination whether or not a patient qualifies.
-To make it more likely that you receive approval from the doctor, we recommend that you bring as much information as possible to your appointment regarding your medical condition and past treatments.
+To make it more likely that you receive approval from the doctor, we recommend that you submit your previous Arkansas Medical Marijuana Card or Arkansas Physician’s Certification.

 To receive a medical marijuana card in Arkansas, you have to be diagnosed by a licensed AR physician with one of the qualifying conditions in Arkansas.